 Once there was a buzzing Brazilian atmosphere in Rotterdam in August 2009.
-The whole month was filled with exhibitions and lectures about the social and cultural life in Brazil.
+The whole month was packed with exhibitions and lectures about the social and cultural life in Brazil.
 A leftover from that event are the murals made by 10 Brazilian graffiti artists for a Graffiti exhibition called R.U.A..
 They were invited by Caramundo, a non-profit organization with projects in Latin America.

 The murals are in the city center and for some it can be challenging to find them.
-There are now about 4 murals left and the one at Boomgaardhof 73 made room for a new building.
+There are now 5 murals left and the one at Boomgaardhof 73 made room for a new building.
 I hope that the leftover few will remain as they provide the city with colour and flair to otherwise empty and ugly walls waiting to be vandalized by boring name tags of wannabe graffiti ‘artists’.
 The weather does take its toll on the murals as some are starting to look worn out and are chipping off.

 My favourite is the Guernica inspired mural (see pic) made by Speto surrounded by other graffiti close to the Luchtsingel and venue Annabel.
 Another favourite is the girl eating noodles near Witte de Withstraat at Kromme Elleboog (tip: go up to the parking lot for a nicer view).
 Find the 5 murals all by yourself or with the aid of this map on the Rua website and note the elaborate details on some of the murals.